Fenetre/devops-incontrol/README.md

 # DevOps InControl
-A control and management application for Microsoft Azure Devops
+A control and management application for Microsoft Azure Devops made by Berend and AI Technocore.

 Made with love by our Scrum Master Berend using our AI knowledge.